UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/mvvm-3.md

    ...
 ```

-Critcally, it implements the interface `INotifyPropertyChanged`.
+Critically, it implements the interface `INotifyPropertyChanged`.
 This means there will be a compiler error unless the interface requirements are met.
 There is only one:

 ```C#
    public event PropertyChangedEventHandler PropertyChanged;
 ```

-This event is what the binding mechanism uses to listen for changes.
-It is the developers responsibility to signal an event when a change occues, as shown in the following extract:
+This **event** is what the binding mechanism uses to listen for changes.
+It is the developers responsibility to signal an event when a change occurs, as shown in the following extract:

 ```C#
      string _currentSaying = "Welcome to Xamarin Forms!";